BitcoinDesign/Guide/guide/transactions/introduction.md

 The time a transaction takes to get included in a block is dependent on the fee.
 The fee is included in transaction and subtracted from the UTXO that you may receive as change.

+##### Reader Notes

+- There is no fixed fee, or percentage based fee with bitcoin on-chain transactions.

 ---

 #### [Signing](#)

 In order for a transaction to be valid and finalised — it needs to be signed.
-What is being signed is the bitcoin you funded the transaction with, and the payments you've added to the transaction (including the change).
+What is being signed is the bitcoin you funded the transaction with, and the payments you've added to that transaction (including the change).

+##### In the wallet software

-This can be done in the background and the user does not need to be individaully prompted every time the transaction gets funded or a payment added.
+Signing a transaction on your own is pretty straight forward, the user does not need to be prompted each time the transaction gets funded or a payment added.
+Instead signing is usually done all at once when the user approves the transaction to be broadcasted.

-##### On your own

-Signing a transaction on your own is pretty straight forward — and this is usually done under the hood of the application when you broadcast the transaction.
+##### External signing device

+...

-##### With another device / person
+##### With another person

-There may be occasions though where you are need to sign a transaction with another party — for example multi-sig.
-You may send a transaction you create to be signed
+There may be occasions where you are need to sign a transaction with another party — for example in a private key management scheme like [Shared multi-key](/guide/private-key-management/multi-user-schemes/).

 ---

 #### [Broadcasting](#)

-Once the transaction has been funded, payments selected, and fee set, and signing is complete — its time to broadcast the transaction.
-The transaction needs to be sent to a node which is constnatly communicating to other nodes and miners the latest transactions they've received.
+Once the transaction has been funded, payments selected, fee set, and signing is complete — its time to broadcast the transaction.
+Broadcasting a transactioin means that it is sent to a node which is constnatly communicating to other nodes and miners for the latest transactions they have received from users around the world.

 At this point the transaction is not yet confirmed — we say the transaction is in the memory pool, or mempool for short.